elastic/kibana/x-pack/plugins/enterprise_search/README.md

 Problems?
 If you're an Elastic Enterprise Search engineer, please reach out to @elastic/enterprise-search-frontend for questions or our in-depth Getting Started developer guide.

+Don't forget to read Kibana's [contributing documentation](https://github.com/elastic/kibana/#building-and-running-kibana-andor-contributing-code) and developer guides for more general info on the Kibana ecosystem.

 ### Kea

 Enterprise Search uses [Kea.js](https://github.com/keajs/kea) to manage our React/Redux state for us.
 Kea state is handled in our `*Logic` files and exposes [values](https://kea.js.org/docs/guide/concepts#values) and [actions](https://kea.js.org/docs/guide/concepts#actions) for our components to get and set state with.